 David M. Drazin, PhD is a licensed clinical psychologist.
 He received his doctorate from the California School of Professional Psychology, San Diego.
 Dr. Drazin specializes in the evaluations and treatment of children and adolescents.
 Areas of expertise include Attention Deficit, learning disabilities, emotional/behavioral disorders and issues related to self esteem.
 He provides consultations to schools and has served as the psychologist for the School Performance Clinic of the Child Development Program, Dartmouth Medical School.

 Michelle L. Belk, MA, LCMHC received her Masters degree at Assumption College in Massachusetts, and is licensed in New Hampshire, Vermont, and Massachusetts.
 She is trained in cognitive-behavioral, dialectical-behavioral, and family therapy.
-Ms. Belk's experience and practice consists of working with children and adolescents and their families with a wide range of difficulties, including: trauma, self-injury, mood disorders, anxiety, depression, autism spectrum, ADHD, anger management, disruptive behaviors, and effective parenting.
+Ms. Belk's experience and practice consists of working with children and adolescents, adults and their families with a wide range of difficulties, including: trauma, self-injury, mood disorders, anxiety, depression, autism spectrum, ADHD, anger management, disruptive behaviors, and effective parenting.
 Ms. Belk brings to Deer Creek many years of clinical and instructional expertise, and is currently an Adjunct Instructor at the Geisel School of Medicine at Dartmouth.

 Mark J. Detzer, PhD, is a licensed clinical psychologist.
 He earned his PhD in clinical psychology at the University of Vermont and completed a Postdoctoral Fellowship with Stanford University Medical Center.
 His areas of interest include working with adolescents and adults coping with developmental and relationship issues, chronic medical conditions, depression, anxiety and school performance issues.
 Dr. Detzer is clinically affiliated with the VA Medical Center in White River Junction VT and academically affiliated with the Departments of Psychological and Brain Sciences at Dartmouth College and Psychiatry at Dartmouth's Geisel Medical School.